nrs-org/novelslop/content/vol_01/chap_04.typ

   Mona took out her phone and began her daily routine of stalking her idols on social media.
 To give credit where it’s due, her feed is not entirely idol, as there was some generic otaku stuff there.
-Well, Mona’s idol addiction is not entirely her own identity, so to speak.
+Well, it's not that Mona based her entire online presence on just idol stuff, so to speak.

+  The first post she saw was a post of one of her faves, known by the stage name Miyu Aki.

   // absolute suicide
   _\@miyu425: "Thanks for all your support!
 I’m in charge of Alice-chan in